florinalexandrunecula/OrionInterview/PROJECT_REQUIREMENT.md

   - Project setup and execution.✅
   - API routes and functionality.✅
   - Testing execution.✅
-  - CI/CD pipeline setup (Optional - Nice to have)
+  - CI/CD pipeline setup (Optional - Nice to have)✅
   - Optional: Kubernetes deployment instructions.

 - Share the GitHub link as part of your submission.✅